 The Aeropress ($35-40)

+Probably should have led with this one.
 The Aeropress has earned cult status among coffee enthusiasts for good reason.
 This simple device produces remarkably clean, flavorful coffee in under two minutes.
 It’s virtually indestructible, easy to clean, and perfect for travel.
 Even experienced coffee lovers often keep one as their go-to brewing method for single cups.

 Quality Coffee Subscription ($15-25/month)